vivarium-collective/vivarium-bioscrape/README.md

 guide of the documentation.
 What follows is a template `README.md`.

 <!--
-TODO: Rename the `template` folder to something that makes sense for your project.
+TODO: Rename the `bioscrape` folder to something that makes sense for your project.
 -->